• March 30, 2023

 Rabbi Brovender Legacy

-For over 50 years Rabbi Brovender has taught thousands of students from all around the world.
+For over 50 years has taught thousands of students from all around the world.
 This week we introduce you to Rabbi Yisrael Cohn.
 Yisrael works for the Jerusalem Municipality Aliyah department assisting new Olim integrating into the city.
 He also teaches Torah at Machon Meir and in the Jerusalem community of Katamon, where he lives with his wife and children.

 How did you meet Rabbi Brovender?